Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/external_parts/case_print.md

 Regular PETG prints nicely and is super durable in the field.
 Also if you have a high flow nozzle and can use the high flow version of PETG it can print extra quick!

 **ASA**
 We have also tested out ASA filament which is supposed to be the filament of choice for outdoor equipment.
 It prints super smooth, but needs higher temps and a chamber.
+Note that ASA shrinks a little bit, our design tolerances SHOULD accommodate this for your setup, but if things are tight, that's why!

 **TPU**
 For the 3D printed TPU rubber, we have been using Bambu lab 85a